HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

 System Architecture
 ********************

 The system runs inside a virtual machine usually called MasterTemplate.
 There can be a secondary virtual machine with a mini-PACS such as DICOM4CHEE (http://www.dcm4che.org).
 This secondary system is used as an image storage location only.
+Access to both virtual machines is provided by RDP (Microsoft Remote Desktop Connection).
+If you are running VirtualBox connection will only be successful after installing the "VirtualBox Extension Pack".

 Functionality provided by MasterTemplate: